-30. Financial risk management objectives and policies
+24 Financial risk management objectives and policies

-The Company's principal financial liabilities comprise trade and other payables.
-The main purpose of these financial liabilities is to finance the Company's operations.
-The Company's principal financial assets include loans, trade and other receivables, and cash and cash equivalents that derive directly from its operations.
+The Company's principal financial liabilities comprise loans and borrowings, trade and other payables.
+The main purpose of these financial liabilities is to finance the Company's operations and to support its operations.
+The Company's financial assets include loans, trade and other receivables, and cash & cash equivalents that derive directly from its operations.